-Recently, I was asked a relatively benign question: "How long should I stay in a Product Management role?"
-While the person asking it was relatively new in a position and another, more attractive offer is in the works that she wanted to take, it caused me to pause and reflect.
+Recently, the Dude was asked a relatively benign question: "How long should I stay in a Product Management role?"
+While the person asking it was relatively new in a position and another, more attractive offer was in the works that she wanted to take, it caused him to pause and reflect.

 Not to make light of the young lady's concern that leaving too soon (and so early in her Product Management journey) would be a blemish on her record, it does bring to light a serious subject.
 Just what is an acceptable tenure for a product manager?
 As Rich Mironov is wont to say, many, if not most product managers use that position as a springboard into a higher career path, be it a senior product management leadership role (Director, VP, et cetera) or into a senior manager or executive position (VP/GM is a pretty good end state for a successful product manager.)

-But for those of us who seem to be comfortable in the product manager role, our careers have been a patchiwork quilt of roles, companies and technologies.
+But for those of us who seem to be comfortable in the product manager role, our careers have been a patch work quilt of roles, companies and technologies.
 In my 20 years, I have had 7 stops along the way, including one longer stretch.
-The reasons I have left positions ara varied, but there are some patterns that emerge when looking at it holistically.
+The reasons I have left positions are varied, but there are some patterns that emerge when looking at it holistically.

 The average time I have spent in a position is about 3 years.
 Only once did I leave before the 3 year mark, and only once did I stay much longer.
 There seems to be something about three years, I suspect that it is when I start a position, there is usually come chaos.
 Either the role has been empty for a while, or the predecessor was a bumbler who made a hash of things